 Dive into the truth behind these 13 common donation-match myths to remove unnecessary friction between your organization and a successful matching-gift campaign.

 Myth 1: A Donation Match Is the Same as an Employee Match

-To understand where the other seven myths come into play, let’s bust the biggest myth of all.
-When we refer to a donation match, we’re talking about more than just corporate matches for employee gifts.
+To understand where the other 12 myths come into play, let’s first debunk the biggest myth of them all.
+When we refer to donation matching, we’re talking about more than just corporate matches for employee gifts.

-The donors you reach will come to your cause with the intention to give more from the start, regardless of their working status or employer.
-If an employer match does work well for your organization, don’t dump it aside.
-Instead, explore which additional donation matching strategies you can add to your campaign.
+The donors you reach through separate donation matches or challenge grant opportunities will come to your cause with the intention to give more from the start, regardless of their working status or employer.
+When they do, you can highlight employer-match opportunities to elevate your campaign impact further.

-You’ll find plenty of inspiration on how to broaden your donation match strategy in the sections to follow, and our Guide to Pitching Corporate Sponsors will keep your employer match program strong while you’re planning.
+You’ll find plenty of inspiration on how to broaden your donation-match strategy in the sections to follow, and our Nonprofit‘s Guide to Pitching Corporate Sponsors will keep your employer-match program strong while you plan.

-Myth 2: A Donation Match Requires a Corporate Sponsor
+Myth 2: Offering a Donation Match Requires a Corporate Sponsor

-Corporate matching gifts are a tangible way to financially support a donation match during your fundraising campaign, but they shouldn’t hold you back if you can’t find the right partnership.
-Expand your available donation match funds by tapping into your existing donor base.
+Matching gifts are a tangible way to amplify your fundraising campaign but shouldn’t hold you back if you can’t find the right partnership.
+Expand your available donation-match funds by tapping into your existing network of support.

 It’s all about knowing where to look.
 Here’s where to start: